ploomber/ploomber/doc/user-guide/scaffold.rst

     ploomber install

-Such command detects whether to use pip/conda and creates lock files for development and production dependencies; lock files contain and exhaustive list of dependencies with specific version.
+Such command detects whether to use pip/conda and creates lock files for development and production dependencies; lock files contain an exhaustive list of dependencies with a specific version.
 Alternatively, you can use your package manager.
 For pip:

 .. code-block:: console